vic/flake-file/README.md

 ## Available Options

-Options are same attributes as flake schema.
+Options use the same attributes as the flake schema.
 See below for details.

 | Option                                          | Description                       |
 | ----------------------------------------------- | --------------------------------- |